DataDog/integrations-extras/tyk/README.md

 Tyk's integration uses [DogstatsD][21].
 It is a metrics aggregation service bundled with the Datadog Agent.
 DogStatsD implements the `StatsD` protocol and adds a few Datadog-specific extensions.
 Tyk is using `Histogram metric type`.

-Please set up the following Datadog and DogStatsD environment variables in your environment:
+Set up the following Datadog and DogStatsD environment variables in your environment:

 | DD Environment variable | Value | Description |
 |---------------------------|-------------|------|